PramodSinghPKS/g_map/README.md

 # getwings

-# JSON parsing using PHP to retrieve coordinates of locations and displaying on Google Maps with details
+JSON parsing using PHP to retrieve coordinates of locations from an API and displaying on Google Maps with markers and details